easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 To find the list of Python dependencies for another Python package to be installed by an easyconfig you can use the `findPythonDeps` script distributed with EasyBuild.
 This will also output the latest, compatible version of the found packages.
-A good approach is to start from an easyconfig just containing the dependency on Python but no Python packages and then run the `findPythonDeps`.
+A good approach is to start from an easyconfig just containing the dependency on Python but no Python packages and then run e.g. `findPythonDeps.py --ec foo-1.2.3.eb foo==1.2.3`.
 For every Python package displayed by the script first search for a suitable easyconfig containing that package and add it as a dependency one by one.
 That might require updating it from another toolchain.
 Then run the script again to honor Python packages from that dependency and its dependencies.